pw_persistent_ram#

 Size Report#

-The following size report showcases the overhead for using Persistent.
-Note that this is templating the Persistent only on a uint32_t, ergo the cost without pw_checksum’s CRC16 is the approximate cost per type.
+The following size report showcases the overhead for using Persistent<T>.
+Note that this templates Persistent<T> only on a uint32_t; therefore, the cost without pw_checksum’s CRC16 is the approximate cost per type.

 Label